-Visit only with a guided tour (max 50 people); last guided tour in German 1 hour before closing time
+Visit only with a guided tour; last guided tour in German 1 hour before closing time

-Tours in English at 11 am and 3 pm, from April to October also at 4.30 pm; special tours on request (please call)
+Tours in English at 11 am and 3 pm

-Martin von Wagner Museum (Würzburg University), access via south wing
+Martin von Wagner Museum of the University of Würzburg (access via south wing)

 Staatlicher Hofkeller Würzburg